PgREST

 }

-This update_rows.json would be used in a PUT request to the root widgets
+This update_rows.json would be used in a PUT request to the root widgets collection, as follows:

 $ curl -H "tapis-v2-token: $TOKEN" -H "Content-type: application/json" -d "@update_rows.json" https://<tenant>.tapis.io/v3/pgrest/data/widgets

-Where Stanzas¶
+Where Stanzas

-stanzas are used in various endpoints throughout the API to filter the collection of results (i.e.
+In PgREST, where stanzas are used in various endpoints throughout the API to filter the collection of results (i.e.

 rows) that an action (such as retrieving or updating) is applied to.
-The where
+The where stanza should be a JSON object with

 each key being the name of a column on the table and the value under each key being a JSON object with two properties:

-– a valid operator for the comparison.
+operator– a valid operator for the comparison.
 See the Valid Operators table below.

-– the value to compare the row’s column to (using the operator).
+value– the value to compare the row’s column to (using the operator).

-Naturally, the type (string, integer, boolean, etc.) of the value
+Naturally, the type (string, integer, boolean, etc.) of the value property should correspond to the type of the

 column specified by the key.
 Note that multiple keys corresponding to the same column or different columns can be

-stanza.
+included in a single where stanza.
 For example, the following where stanza would pick out rows whose count

 {